MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/05/devtools.md

 For more information, navigate to [User-Agent Client Hints](../../../../web-platform/user-agent-guidance.md#user-agent-client-hints).

-To review the history of this feature in the Chromium open-source project, navigate to Issue [1174299][CR1174299].
+To review the history of this feature in the Chromium open-source project, navigate to Issue [1174299](https://crbug.com/1174299).

 <!-- ====================================================================== -->
 ## Microsoft Edge Developer Tools for Visual Studio Code version 1.1.8

-The [Microsoft Edge Developer Tools for Visual Studio Code][VisualstudioMarketplaceMsEdgedevtoolsVscodeEdgeDevtools] extension version 1.1.8 for Microsoft Visual Studio Code has the following changes since the previous release.
+The [Microsoft Edge Developer Tools for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-edgedevtools.vscode-edge-devtools) extension version 1.1.8 for Microsoft Visual Studio Code has the following changes since the previous release.
 Microsoft Visual Studio Code updates extensions automatically.
-To manually update to version 1.1.8, navigate to [Update an extension manually][VisualstudioCodeDocsEditorExtensionGalleryUpdateExtensionManually].
+To manually update to version 1.1.8, navigate to [Update an extension manually](https://code.visualstudio.com/docs/editor/extension-gallery#_update-an-extension-manually).

-You can file issues and contribute to the extension on the [vscode-edge-devtools GitHub repo][GithubMicrosoftVscodeEdgeDevtools].
+You can file issues and contribute to the extension on the [vscode-edge-devtools GitHub repo](https://github.com/microsoft/vscode-edge-devtools).

 ### In-context documentation and UI to make it easier to use the DevTools extension

 <!-- Title: In-context documentation and UI make it easier to get started using the Developer Tools extension -->
 <!-- Subtitle: The Microsoft Edge Developer Tools for Visual Studio Code extension now presents helpful text, buttons, and links, and opens a documentation page with guidance on how to get started. -->

-Version 1.1.8 of the [Microsoft Edge Developer Tools for Visual Studio Code][VisualstudioMarketplaceMsEdgedevtoolsVscodeEdgeDevtools] extension now features a simpler way to start a new instance of Microsoft Edge, by presenting instructions, buttons, links, and a documentation page to guide you.
+Version 1.1.8 of the [Microsoft Edge Developer Tools for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-edgedevtools.vscode-edge-devtools) extension now features a simpler way to start a new instance of Microsoft Edge, by presenting instructions, buttons, links, and a documentation page to guide you.

 *  When you select the **Microsoft Edge Tools** button in the **Activity Bar** of Visual Studio Code, the **Microsoft Edge Tools: Targets** panel now presents explanatory text, buttons, and links to guide you, instead of a blank panel.